crazii/blade/Document/CodingStandard.md

   6. functor names have '**Fn**' prefix.
   7. typedefs always use **UPPER CASE**.
   8. static/global variables uses **UPPER CASE** (recommended).
+  9. macro defines is recommonded in **UPPER CASE**. to avoid conflict with other sources/libs, use **BLADE_** prefix. i.e. "BLADE_COMPILER". macros with args may use lower cases.

 # scopes: namespace, class members
   1. do not using namespace in public headers to avoid name polution